rubyist/lockfile/README.md

 lock.WriteB() // blocks until the lock can be obtained
 ```

+### Releasing locks

+The `Unlock()` function will release a lock.
+Closing a file or exiting the process
+will also release any locks held on the file.

 ### Locking Byte Ranges

 When using an fcntl based lock, byte ranges within the file can be locked and unlocked.